A metal wire which is attached to your brackets to move your teeth.

 An Herbst appliance is a fixed appliance with pistons and bands which are cemented to the back teeth.
 Pistons force the lower jaw forward retraining the bite in cases where upper molars are in a position forward of the lower molars, thus correcting a Class II problem.

-Invisalign® is a series of clear, removable teeth aligners that are used as an alternative to traditional metal dental braces.
+Invisalign® is a series of clear, removable teeth aligners that both orthodontists and dentists use as an alternative to traditional metal dental braces.

 A lingual arch is an orthodontic device which connects two molars in the upper or lower dental arch.

-A palatal expander, also known as a rapid palatal expander, rapid maxillary expansion appliance, palate expander or orthodontic expander, is used to widen the upper jaw so that the upper and lower teeth will fit together better.
+A palatal expander, also known as a rapid palatal expander, rapid maxillary expansion appliance, palate expander or orthodontic expander, is used to widen the upper jaw so that the bottom and upper teeth will fit together better.

 A Quad Helix (or quadhelix) is an orthodontic appliance for the upper teeth that is cemented in the mouth.
 It is attached to the molars by 2 bands and has two or four active helix springs that widen the arch of the mouth to make room for crowded teeth, or correct a posterior cross-bite, where lower teeth are buccal (outer) to the upper teeth.